A portable, private shower which can be set up or packed down into a 6kg suitcase in seconds.

 For real luxury EverShower has been made compatible with several gas/propane water heaters such as Coleman’s Hot Water On Demand.
 For a continuous, steamy hot shower this is definitely the way to go.
 If you just want to take the chill off, however, then water can be pre-heated on the stove or campfire, poured into the tub and recycled.
 The free energy of the sun is also a good option.
 Just pour a few litres into the tub, enclose it with the heat-absorption cover and let the sun do its thing.
 In hot regions, of course, it may be preferable not to heat the water at all.
 EverShower shown here with Coleman’s Hot Water On Demand.

 Yes.
 The tent-screen and tub retain the water within the EverShower system.
-Here’s an example of it being set up for use inside a small camper van, even though the van doesn’t have a very high ceiling.
+Here’s an example of it being set up for use inside a small camper van, even though this particular van doesn’t have a very high ceiling.
 It can even be used inside a regular domestic bathroom, tub only, for massive savings in water and energy.
 Essentially it’s a washroom which can be packed quickly away into small draw – great for tiny houses, small apartments, offices, boats, caravans etc. Please follow manufacturer’s recommendations closely with regard to safe working environments for hot-water heaters.

 EverShower has a surprising ability to function well even in windy conditions.
 It comes with four guy ropes and strong alloy pegs but in practice we’ve found that really only one guy rope has been necessary, in the direction of the wind and attached to an immovable object or just pegged into the ground.